bitcoin/bitcoin/doc/README.md

 ### macOS

-Drag Dash-Qt to your applications folder, and then run Dash-Qt.
+Drag Dash Core to your applications folder, and then run Dash Core.

 ### Need Help?